 - 1. The teams are to be located on one side of the field with spectators on the opposite side of the field.
 See the MASC Field Map for team and spectator locations by field number. - 2.
-The referee will check in players: - All players must have shinguards and a sock must cover all shinguards. - All players must have on suitable footwear.
+The referee will check in players: - All players must have shinguards and all shinguards must be covered by a sock. - All players must have on suitable footwear.
 No metal cleats are permitted. - All jewelry must be removed.
-The exception is medical alert ID's and these must be taped to the inside of the uniform. - The colored team T-shirt must be the top layer of clothing. - Knit caps or head covering for warmth is permitted, however ball caps are not allowed. - 3.
+The exception is medical alert ID's and these must be taped to the inside of the uniform. - The colored team T-shirt must be the top layer of clothing. - Knit caps or head covering for warmth is permitted; however ball caps are not allowed. - 3.
 Team captains and coaches will meet for a coin toss.
-The winner of the toss will select the goal they want to defend for the first half of the game and the loser will be given possession and will kick off.
+The winner of the toss will select the goal they want to defend for the entire game and the loser will be given possession and will kick off.
 Each team will provide a potential game ball and the referee will pick one.
 It will be returned after the game.